breadcat/lrcm/README.md

     <li>./lrcm</li>
 </ul>

-<p>The <b>lrcm</b> file is 100% portable, so you can move it wherever you want.
+<p>The <b>lrcm</b> script is fully portable, so you can move it wherever you want.
 I recommend placing it somewhere in your $PATH, such as /usr/local/bin.
+Screenshot:

 <p align="center"><img src="screenshot.png"></p>